18Birdies App Icon

 How It Works in 18Birdies

-Switch Green UI
+Switch Green UI on right side of screen

-Each green is mapped separately so your GPS distances, shot tracking, and scoring always match the green you are actually playing.
+Green A and Green B each have their own distances and hole information mapped separately so your GPS, shot tracking, and scoring are accurate to the green you are actually playing.

 Play Japan the Right Way